 Within Parque da Pena, numerous secluded spots await discovery, including Gruta do Monge, a historic retreat for the monks of Pena Monastery, providing a serene space for reflection, meditation and communion with nature.
 Another remarkable vantage point is Alto de Santa Catarina, offering panoramic views of the palace.
 Nestled here is the Queen's Throne, a seat carved into the rock, adorned with tiles and coated in tar.
 This cherished location earned its name as it was favored by Queen D. Amélia, adding to its allure.

-Also Checkout: Lisboa's Oceanário, Pena Palace & Sintra National Palace Combo Tickets
+Book Now: Lisboa's Oceanário, Pena Palace & Sintra National Palace Combo Tickets

 Pena's Jardim das Camélias stands out as a remarkable botanical treasure.
 These captivating species, hailing from China and Japan, were brought here by King Fernando II during the 1840s.
 Blooming during the winter, they have become synonymous with the enchanting beauty of Sintra.
 The diverse colors and shapes of these camellias enliven the gardens.
 French gardener Bonnard meticulously planted it, featuring not only popular 19th-century international cultivars but also noteworthy Portuguese cultivars, some associated with members of the Portuguese Royal Family at that time.